woveon/wovtools/README.md

 # To run service myprojectservice1 with environment vars created with wov-build on file 'wovtools/conf/env.ck8s.wov':
 env `wov-env --cmd env.ck8s` npm run myprojectservice1

+# To bring the variables locally (not env, so won't be passed to scripts
+eval $(wov-env --env env.ck8s) export WOV_plugin_desc             # now it is global so can be used in a called script

 # To use in Makefiles, dump to a file and include
 $(shell wov-env --env env.ck8s > ./.wovtools.mk)
 include ./.wovtools.mk

-# To get a single WovTools variable:
+# To get a single WovTools variable (ex.
+2):
-wov-env --var WOV_PVER
+wov-env --var WOV_PVER   # returns 'WOV_PVER=2'

 # To get all WovTools variables:
 wov-env -e